TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 * It only works under Unix and MacOS (needs symlink support).
 * typo3_src must be a symlink.
-* This symlink needs to be writable (and deletable) by the webserver user.
+* This symlink needs to be writable (and deletable) by the web server user.
-* Document Root needs to be writable.
+* document root needs to be writable.
-* One path above Document Root ("../") needs to be writable (new directories need to be allowed to be created).
+* One path above document root ("../") needs to be writable (new directories need to be allowed to be created).
 * The "tar" command must be available for extracting the Source package.